-Kentucky Christian University is recognized as a member of the Council on Higher Education Accreditation (CCCU), a Washington, D.C. based association of colleges and universities rooted in the arts and sciences.
+Kentucky Christian University is a member of the Council for Christian Colleges and Universities (CCCU), a Washington, D.C. based association of colleges and universities rooted in the arts and sciences.
 CCCU is North America's primary organization devoted specifically to serving and strengthening Christ-centered institutions.
 The Council's main functions are to promote cooperation and interaction among colleges; provide opportunities for personal and professional growth for administrators, faculty and students; monitor government and legal issues; and promote these institutions to the public.
 For information concerning additional education opportunities available through CCCU, contact the Office of Academic Affairs.